-For over 38 years, BMC has provided women with a comfortable, respectful environment to access safe and legal abortion.
+Located in Missoula, MT for over 38 years, Blue Mountain Clinic has provided women with a comfortable, respectful environment to access safe and legal abortion.
 At Blue Mountain Clinic, we trust in a woman’s decisions.
 With a staff of clinicians and counselors, we provide understanding and top-quality abortion care to women from primarily the Northwest region.

 Considering Abortion?
 Call us for more information, and we will help guide you through the process: (406)721-1646